-Best CPUs for Gaming: May/June 2020by Dr. Ian Cutress on May 29, 2020 11:00 AM EST
+Best CPUs for Gaming: September 2020by Dr. Ian Cutress on September 29, 2020 11:30 AM EST

 In our series of Best CPU guides, here’s the latest update to our recommended Gaming CPUs list.
 All numbers in the text are updated to reflect pricing at the time of writing.
 Numbers in graphs reflect MSRP.

 September is the calm time before we soon hit into Zen 3 season.
 AMD has announced that it will hold an event on October 8th regarding the new Ryzen processors, however exactly what form this event will take (announcement? launch?) is unclear at this time.
 If you are ready to put some hard earned greenbacks down on one of these new processors, then perhaps come back later when we’ve tested the hardware.
 For everyone else, here’s a processor guide for you.

 Compared to August, we haven’t had any processor launches that would affect this market.
 The most recent launches were the Ryzen 3000XT line, offering some clock bumps against the comparative 3000X designs, and in early August Intel lifted the lid on a new Core i9-10850K processor Comet Lake with 100 MHz less, but seemingly more available to purchase than the i9-10900K that was the lead Intel processor at the launch of the Comet Lake family.

 Intel at a Glance

 In preparation for this article, I go through all the major processor listings on Amazon and Newegg, comparing the best seller lists and pricing compared to the previous month.
 This is close to 100 processors / 200 prices, and this time around there are some interesting pointers for Intel.